Woman shopping from vendor at farmers market at St. Stephen's Church in Richmond, Virginia

 Owl Spoon Water Kefir will have gut-healthy and delicious water kefir in many flavors, from ginger to hibiscus to cherry, at the market this weekend.

 Lovely To Look At jewelry features fruits of the earth and sea.
-New arrivals include personalized bracelets and “charming” necklaces in plenty of time for the holidays.
-You’re welcome to bring your own jewelry to chat about repair, renovation, or redesign.
+All purchases are repaired free of charge.
+You’re also encouraged to chat about redesign, renovation, or repair of your other jewelry.

 Fresh, local food for all